AlainParadis/designschool/_topics/cook-book.md

     - Use Smart Objects
     - Adjustment layers
     - etc...
-  - Photos need to be placed in InDesign at 100%
+  - Photos need to be placed in InDesign
+    - at 100%
+    - in .psd format
+    - with only one layer
+    - transparency allowed
   - Photo files would be submitted as a free-standing assignment
+  - More to come...

   ### Output